-Lottery-Selected Panels are gaining traction around the world as a way for governments to deeply engage their residents in collaborative and inclusive policy decisions.
+Lottery-Selected Panels are gaining traction worldwide as a way for governments to engage their residents in collaborative and inclusive policy decisions deeply.

-ELGL and Healthy Democracy are excited to offer a new cohort, Lottery-Selected Panels: How to Instigate Inclusive and Deliberative Participation in Your Community.
+ELGL and Healthy Democracy are excited to announce a new cohort coming in January 2023, Lottery-Selected Panels: How to Instigate Inclusive and Deliberative Participation in Your Community.

 Participants in this cohort will work closely with Healthy Democracy staff to design a lottery deliberation engagement plan for a project in their communities.

 Through weekly sessions, weekly group work, one-on-one coaching in 2 half-hour sessions, and resources from Healthy Democracy’s international network of partner organizations, cohort participants will walk away with: